heapwolf/codesurgeon/README.md

 A build automation tool specifically made for Node.js.

 # How it works
-Codesurgon reads files and/or piped input into an input buffer.
-The input buffer is the source used to create the output.
+Codesurgon reads files and/or piped input into a buffer.
+The buffer is used as the source used to create output.

 # Features
  - Precision extraction of functions or variables from the input buffer